Qudamah ibn Maz'un: Removal & Punishment

-In a sahih hadith, found in Al Musannaf, it was recorded that Qudāmah ibn Maẓʿūn, while serving as the governor of Bahrain under Caliph ʿUmar ibn al-Khaṭṭāb, was accused of drinking alcohol by al-Jārūd, the chief of ʿAbd al-Qays.
-Al-Jārūd and Abū Hurayrah testified that they saw Qudāmah intoxicated, though they did not directly witness him consuming alcohol.
+In a sahih hadith, found in Al Musannaf, it was recorded that Qudāmah ibn Maẓʿūn, while serving as the governor of Bahrain under Caliph Umar, was accused of drinking alcohol by al-Jārūd, the chief of Abd al-Qays.
+Al-Jārūd and Abu Hurayra testified that they saw Qudāmah intoxicated, though they did not directly witness him consuming alcohol.
 Hind bint al-Walīd, the wife of Qudāmah, was also called to testify and confirmed the accusation.

 Qudāmah was summoned and defended his actions by citing a verse from the Qur'an (Surah Al Ma'idah, Verse 93), arguing that believers are not held accountable for what they consume.
-However, ʿUmar rejected this interpretation, stating that he has misunderstood the verse and that true piety involves avoiding what Allah has forbidden and informed him that he will be punished.
+However, Umar rejected this interpretation, stating that he has misunderstood the verse and that true piety involves avoiding what Allah has forbidden and informed him that he will be punished.

 At the time Qudāmah was sick and Umar sought the opinion of the public about punishing Qudāmah and they replied that he should not punish him while being sick.
 He waited a few days and asked his companions and they said "We think you should not flog him while he is weak." however Umar disagreed and decided to flog him saying "It is better for me that he meets Allah having been flogged than for him to meet Allah while this responsibility remains on my neck.
 Bring me a proper whip."

-ʿUmar later ordered his flogging, upholding the punishment for intoxication, and relieved him from his position as governor of Bahrain.
-Following the punishment, Qudāmah and ʿUmar became estranged.
+Umar later ordered his flogging, upholding the punishment for intoxication, and relieved him from his position as governor of Bahrain.
+Following the punishment, Qudāmah and Umar became estranged.
 Umar and Qudāmah went to Hajj while still not on speaking terms, after returning from Hajj they stopped at the watering place of al-Suqyā, Umar slept and received a vision in a dream and woke up saying "Bring Qudāmah to me quickly.
 I swear by Allah, I saw someone in a dream who came to me and said, 'Reconcile with Qudāmah, for he is your brother" ʿUmar sought reconciliation and forgave Qudāmah, restoring their relationship.

 Ayūb al-Sakhtiyānī claimed that none of those who participated in the Battle of Badr were punished for alcohol consumption except Qudāmah.
-However, al-Dhahabī refuted this, stating that Nuʿaymān ibn ʿAmr al-Anṣārī was also punished for drinking alcohol.
+However, Al-Dhahabi refuted this, stating that Al-Nuayman ibn Amr was also punished for drinking alcohol.